EgoAleSum/azbak.js/README.md

 - Fully stream-based
 - The CLI supports piping input from a stream or reading from a file on disk
-- Automatically chunks files/streams bigger than the maximum blob size (~195 GB) into multiple blobs
+- Automatically chunks files/streams bigger than the maximum blob size (~4.8 TB) into multiple blobs
 - Cross-platform
 - Small memory footprint